PageAmp/pageamp/README.md

 ## DRYness

+> Ub1 lets you include page fragments and declare your own tags

 Two of the most glaring limitations of plain HTML are:

 * it doesn't support source code modularization
 * it doesn't support code reuse.

+### includes

 Ub1 preprocesses your pages adding support for the `<ub1-include>` tag, e.g.: